curtcommander/utils-google-drive/README.md

 Objects with the properties `fileId`, `fileName`, `parentId`, and `parentName` are generally used to specify a file or folder and are passed as arguments to utils-google-drive methods.
 For convenience, a string containing the file/folder id or path to the file or folder in Google Drive may be passed instead.

 If specifying a path, partial paths can be used and are encouraged.
 Ideally, you would specify a partial path that contains just enough information to uniquely identify the file in Google Drive.
-For example, suppose you wanted to download the file "annualReport.pdf" in the folder "reports".
-If there are multiple files named "annualReport.pdf" in Google Drive but no other folders with the name "reports", you could use the partial path "reports/annualReport.pdf" to identify the file of interest.
-This path is preferable to a longer one because it finds the file quicker, jumping in at the uniquely named folder "reports" and not worrying itself with folders that are higher up in the file path.
+For example, suppose you wanted to download the file "annualReport.pdf" in the folder "reports_2022".
+If there are multiple files named "annualReport.pdf" in Google Drive but no other folders with the name "reports_2022", you could use the partial path "reports_2022/annualReport.pdf" to identify the file of interest.
+This path is preferable to a longer one because it finds the file quicker, jumping in at the uniquely named folder "reports_2022" and not worrying itself with folders that are higher up in the file path.

 There is some variation regarding how to specify a file or folder across utils-google-drive methods.
 When in doubt, consult the [docs](https://curtcommander.github.io/utils-google-drive/).

 As a best practice, favor specifying ids over filenames.
 Under the hood, a filename is resolved to an id with an extra API call.
-Specify and work with ids where you can to avoid these extra API calls and improve performance.
+Specify and work with ids where you can to avoid making these extra API calls and improve performance.

 ## **Rate Limiting**